 Also, olive oil was another ingredient.
 To highlight the shine in the oil as well as the surface texture of the amaranth, I used side backlighting, which does this more effectively than side lighting.
 It also gave a light and airy feel to the image, which is what the client was looking for.

-When choosing props, consider their colour, shape, and size.
-The props should be neutral or in the brand colours.
-The baby food brand’s colours were green and white, so I used these colours in all my photographs.
+When choosing props, consider their color, shape, and size.
+The props should be neutral or in the brand colors.
+The baby food brand’s colors were green and white, so I used these colors in all my photographs.
 You can see that in the case of the book, I opened it up to a page where it had an illustration of a tree with green leaves.

 This is the kind of attention to detail product photography demands.